mozilla/dxr/docs/source/development.rst

    structural analysis of C++ code, builds the project under clang while interposing a custom compiler plugin.
-The plugin rides sidecar with the compiler, dumping out structural data into CSV files, which the DXR plugin later pulls in and uses to generate the SQLite tables that support structural queries like ``callers:`` and ``function:``.
+The plugin rides sidecar with the compiler, dumping out structural data into CSV files, which the DXR plugin later uses to fill elasticsearch with the information that supports structural queries like ``callers:`` and ``function:``.

    Generally, the indexer is kicked off asynchronously—often even on a separate